 - 1. We will declare any business, personal or other interest that we have in connection with the board's business, and these will be recorded in the register of business interests. - 2.
 We will also declare any conflict of loyalty at the start of any meeting should the need arise. - 3.
 If a conflicted matter arises in a meeting, we will offer to leave the meeting for the duration of the discussion and any subsequent vote. - 4.
-We accept that the Register of Business Interests will be published on the school/trust's website. - 5.
-We will act in the best interests of the school/trust as a whole and not as a representative of any group. - 6.
-We accept that in the interests of open governance, our full names, date of appointment, terms of office, roles on the governing board, attendance records, relevant business and pecuniary interests, category of governor/trustee and the body responsible for appointing us will be published on the school/trust website. - 7.
+We accept that the Register of Business Interests will be published on the trust's website. - 5.
+We will act as a trustee/academy committee member, not as a representative of any group. - 6.
+We accept that in the interests of open governance, our full names, date of appointment, terms of office, roles on the trust board, attendance records, relevant business and pecuniary interests, category of governor/trustee and the body responsible for appointing us will be published on the trust website. - 7.
 We accept that information relating to board members will be collected and recorded on the DfE's national database (Get information about schools), some of which will be publicly available.